GuangfuWang/ros2_imu_mpu6050/README.md

 our topic name is **"mpu6050"**.

+## Communication protocol

+we use UART as interface. if you use i2c, then you can wait for a while cause we will cover that later.

 ## Note

 1. we woule like to keep this imu node simple, so we didnot use parameters or other staff that makes it complicated.